RunLittleTurtle/the-brain-ai-scraper-2/System_docs_for_LLM_assistant/User/[module]cli_user_terminal_flow.md

 📋 What issues do you see with the results?
 > The location still has HTML tags and the amenities have some HTML tags too

-ℹ️ Analyzing issues with scrape_analyzer...
+ℹ️ Analyzing issues with evaluator...
 🔄 [########------] 40% Detecting HTML artifacts
 🔄 [############--] 60% Creating cleaning rules
 🔄 [################] 80% Generating transformations